AudreyFI/coach-admin/README.md

 ## Usage

+1. Add your own users in the USERS array located in the src/models/user.ts

-1. Start the development server:
+2. Start the development server:

 ```bash
 npm run dev
 ```

-2. Open your browser and navigate to `http://localhost:3000`.
+3. Open your browser and navigate to `http://localhost:3000`.

 ## Contributing